Roblox

 studioBuiltinPluginPath

-Section titled “studioBuiltinPluginPath”Returns the path to the BuiltInPlugin
+Section titled “studioBuiltinPluginPath”Returns the path to the BuiltInPlugin folder of the system’s current

 Studio install.
 This is the path where built-in plugins like the ToolBox